big-unibo/project-template/README.md

 ### Dependency management

 All Java/Scala dependencies must be managed through Gradle (`build.gradle`).
+See [here](https://docs.gradle.org/current/userguide/core_dependency_management.html).

+> Software projects rarely work in isolation.
+In most cases, a project relies on reusable functionality in the form of libraries or is broken up into individual components to compose a modularized system.
+Dependency management is a technique for declaring, resolving and using dependencies required by the project in an automated fashion.
+Gradle has built-in support for dependency management and lives up to the task of fulfilling typical scenarios encountered in modern software projects.

 All Python dependencies must be managed through virtual environments.
-See [](https://docs.python.org/3/library/venv.html)
+See [here](https://docs.python.org/3/library/venv.html).

 > The venv module provides support for creating lightweight “virtual environments” with their own site directories, optionally isolated from system site directories.
 Each virtual environment has its own Python binary (which matches the version of the binary that was used to create this environment) and can have its own independent set of installed Python packages in its site directories.